phoenixframework/phoenix_live_view/guides/client/form-bindings.md

 </.form>
 ```

-`.form` is the function component defined in `Phoenix.Component.form/1`,
+`.form` is the function component defined in `Phoenix.Component.form/1`.
-we recommend reading its documentation for more details on how it works
+We recommend reading its documentation for more details on how it works
-and all supported options. `.form` expects a `@form` assign, which can
+and all supported options.
+The `.form` component expects a `@form` assign, which can either
-be created from a changeset or user parameters via `Phoenix.Component.to_form/1`.
+be created from a changeset or user parameters via the helper `Phoenix.Component.to_form/1`.

 `input/1` is a function component for rendering inputs, most often
 defined in your own application, often encapsulating labelling,